 - Temporary exhibition only (under 18): free.

-Again, make sure to bring ID for discounted Picasso Museum tickets.
+Again, make sure to bring ID for the discounted tickets.

 A full audio guide in English is available describing 51 of the works in depth and giving great context to the collections and the eras they were created.